TakeOff 15: Delta Amex 15% Award Discount

 Save 15% on Delta SkyMiles awards with an Amex

-Delta and American Express have rolled out a new benefit for those with a co-branded credit card.
+Delta and American Express have a benefit for those with a co-branded credit card where they can save 15% on SkyMiles award redemptions.
 Specifically, those who have a personal or business version of the Delta SkyMiles Gold, Delta SkyMiles Platinum, or Delta SkyMiles Reserve card, are eligible (in other words, only those with the Delta SkyMiles Blue aren’t eligible).

-With this new benefit, cardmembers can save 15% when booking award travel using Delta SkyMiles:
+With this benefit, cardmembers can save 15% when booking award travel using Delta SkyMiles:

 • This discount will automatically show up if you log into your Delta SkyMiles account and are also the primary cardmember on an eligible Delta Amex card